Capacity: 6,500 (all seated)

 Shamrock Rovers left their much loved Glenmalure Park Stadium in 1987 after the club's former owners struck up a deal to sell the stadium site to a property developer at the height of the late 1980s property boom.
 The ground, situated in the Milltown area of South Dublin had been home to the club since 1926 and was eventually demolished in 1990, despite efforts of Shamrock Rovers fans to purchase the ground.
 Much like Northern Ireland football club Ards the club's supporters had to endure groundshares at Tolka Park, Morton Athletic Stadium & The Royal Dublin Showground before finally becoming the main tenants at the new Tallaght Stadium, some 22 years later!
 Sadly nothing remains of the old ground today, though the site is marked by a memorial in front of the Glenmalure Square Housing Estate.

-A new stand at the South End of the stadium is set to be constructed during 2017.
+A new stand at the South End of the stadium is set to be constructed during 2018.
 South Dublin Council who own the South Tallaght Stadium have given the go ahead for the seating capacity of the stadium to be increased to over 8,000.
 This will involve the building of a new all seated covered stand, that will have a capacity of 2,195 seats.
-It is expected that the new South Stand will be completed for the start of the 2018 season.
+It is expected that the new South Stand will be completed in September.

 The artists impression above of how the new stand will look is supplied by the official Shamrock Rovers website, whether you can find additional images and information about the stand.